-Microsoft's AI-powered Bing challenges Google Search - ExBulletin
+Microsoft's AI-Powered Bing Challenges Google Search - ExBulletin

 At the launch event at the company’s headquarters in Redmond, Washington, Chief Executive Officer Satya Nadella said: “We’re going to have a concept of a co-pilot that exists in every application.”

 This technology is a huge new development for the search business and hasn’t changed much over the years.
 Google has worked to weave more answers into its results, but it pales in comparison to what new AI techniques can offer.
-Chat technologies based on large-scale language models provide far more complex answers and information by AI systems trained on large amounts of text on the Internet.
+Chat technologies based on large-scale language models (AI systems trained on large amounts of text on the Internet) provide much more complex answers and information.

 “Microsoft has an opportunity to become a bigger player in consumer tech, starting with the chatbot assistant built into Bing,” said Gartner analyst Jason Wong.